If we think about castles in England then this one is most probably the first that comes to mind.

 13. Edward III spent an enormous amount on expanding the castle

 If you think Henry III spent a lot on Windsor Castle, then that’s little compared to what Edward III spent.
 He integrated 3 large courts into the castle called the Little Cloister, King’s Cloister, and the Kitchen Court.

 He also integrated two major gatehouses called “Spicerie Gatehouse” and the “Kitchen Gatehouse,” as well as a new tower called the “Rose Tower.”

 The total cost of his project, which included a lot more expansions and was completed between 1350 and 1377, was about £51,000, or the equivalent of nearly £59,000,000 today!

 14. Henry VIII built a gateway and a tennis court at Windsor Castle

 Henry VIII is another English King who enjoyed his time at Windsor Castle.
 Apart from using it as his own personal playground, he also made quite a few changes.

 The most notable changes were the main gateway and a tennis court at the base of the motte with the Round Tower.
 After all, tennis was gaining a lot of popularity these days in royal circles.

 15. It was the most favorite location of Elizabeth I

 The first queen who enjoyed her time at the castle was Elizabeth I, the last of the five monarchs of the House of Tudor.
-She mostly saw it as a safe-haven when there as trouble and bought 10 huge canons to strengthen the castle’s defenses.
+She mostly saw it as a haven when there was trouble and bought 10 huge canons to strengthen the castle’s defenses.